Cheese & Cheesemaking

 A notable alternative to synthetic coagulants is the use of plant extracts which are also capable of setting milk.
 Figs, papaya, thistles and cardoons contain enzymes similar, although not identical to, those in animal rennet.
 Interestingly, the different enzymes lead to different flavours and textures in the cheese.
 Many Spanish and Portuguese cheesemakers use plant based coagulants.
-The only cheese that we stock that is made using cardoons is Sinodun Hill, which is made with a purified commercial cardoon coagulant, but we do stock other vegetarian coagulant cheeses such as Riseley, Beenleigh Blue and Winslade
+The only cheese that we stock from time to time, that is made using cardoons is Sinodun Hill, which is made with a purified commercial cardoon coagulant, but we do stock other vegetarian coagulant cheeses such as Montagnolo, Brighton Blue, Rachel and Winslade

 CAN CHEESE BE MADE WITHOUT COAGULANTS?